Senior Project in Biology, Society, & Environment

 All BSE students must complete a senior project and are encouraged to identify a senior project supervisor with expertise in a field related to their intellectual interests and/or career goals.
 In the past, BSE students have completed many different kinds of senior projects, including laboratory, field, survey, and historical research in natural sciences, medicine, social sciences, and humanities disciplines—as well as comparative and synthetic projects.
 We encourage you to begin planning for your senior project during your junior year.

-- Attend a senior project planning workshop (SPPW) during your sophomore or junior year.
+- Attend a senior project planning workshop (SPPW) via BSE 2001 or during your sophomore or junior year.
 You must attend a session at least one semester prior to when you plan to begin your senior project.

-- SPPWs are held during weeks 3-4 and finals week each semester.
+- SPPWs are held during mid-semester in BSE 2001 and during finals week each semester.
 The advisor will solicit student availability via the BSE listserv, and SPPW times will be posted on the advising calendar at least one week in advance of a workshop date.

 - Begin generating ideas for your senior project based on courses or subjects you enjoy.

 - See the information sheets under "Senior Project Planning Resources" on this page

 - Once you have attended a SPPW, schedule an appointment with Jeanette to go over any remaining questions or concerns you might have.